Learn about the equipment you’ll use for The High School Radio Project.

 RODECaster Pro Audio Filters

-This YouTube video series can be helpful to set the various levels and filters of your Rodecaster Pro.
+This video from Rodecaster explains the various audio processing options for your Rodecaster Pro.
+These settings are on by default and students are encouraged to experiment with what each filter does.
 Note that these setting may differ from user to user and classroom to classroom.